zachshallbetter/fractal-gen/README.md

   - *Note: The redis instance must be accessible from the location of the application*

 - **Parallel Computation**:
-  - Leverages worker threads for efficient processing of complex calculations.
+  - Uses Node.js Worker Threads for parallel processing
+  - Pure JavaScript implementation of parallel algorithms

 - **Logging and Monitoring**:
-  - Implements structured logging for enhanced observability.
+  - JavaScript-based logging infrastructure
-  - Compatible with various monitoring tools.
+  - Compatible with JavaScript monitoring tools

 - **Input Validation**:
-  - Comprehensive parameter validation for all models and methods to ensure accurate results.
+  - Pure JavaScript validation logic for all inputs

 ## Installation

-Ensure you have Node.js version **14.0.0 or higher** installed.
+Ensure you have Node.js version 14.0.0 or higher installed.
 This application uses ES modules.

 ### Clone the Repository

-1. **Clone the repository:**
+1. Clone the repository:

    ```bash
    git clone https://github.com/yourusername/interactive-fractal-generator.git
    cd interactive-fractal-generator
    ```

-2. **Install Dependencies:**
+2. Install Dependencies:

    ```bash
    npm install